hashicorp/waypoint-examples/terraform/variables/README.md

 #### Waypoint Terraform Configsourcer Config

-Waypoint needs to know how to talk to Terraform cloud at runtime to source the outputs.
+Waypoint needs to know how to talk to Terraform Cloud at runtime to source the outputs.
 To accomplish this, run:

 ```shell